Chapter 6

 emphasized loving God.
 I tried that, but knew I was doing that

 inadequately.
-At one time or another, I tried to do most of the things
+At one time or another, I tried to do most of the

-short.
+falling short.

 God Was Patiently Leading Me